narodnik/math-notes/carrell/errata.md

 * 7.3.3, "A reflection Pu" should instead say "A projection Pu" (sentence before final equation)
 * 7.3.3, the final equation has an extra ) for Pu((v·u)u))
 * Definition 7.4: the equation for Q² = (I2 ...
 The 2 is a typo.
+* Exercise 7.3.9, part (iv): minor point but the 0 should be bold since it's ∈ ℝᵐ